The stock market just cleared a key hurdle: 'It should open the door to 2,800 now'

 Technical analysts say more bullish signs for stocks are showing up in the charts.

 The S&P 500, for one, closed above a key technical level Tuesday, when it finished above its 200-day moving average for the first time since Dec.
-3. The S&P rose 1.3 percent Tuesday to 2,744, a point above the 200-day, a momentum indicator based on the average price move over a 200-day period.
+3. The S&P continued higher Wednesday after closing Tuesday at 2,744, one point above the 200-day, a momentum indicator based on the average price move over a 200-day period.

 "It was another obstacle that this wall of worry got above," said Redler.
-He said traders became more confident when the S&P 500 regained the psychologically important 2,700 level on Friday, and now that the S&P has regained the 200-day, it is signaling more gains.
+He said traders became more confident when the S&P 500 regained the psychologically important 2,700 level on Friday, and now that the S&P has regained the 200-day, it is signaling more gains ahead.

 Stocks were higher Tuesday amid optimism for the China trade talks and a tentative deal to avoid a government shutdown.

 "I do like what I'm seeing.
 It's important to remember the S&P is up 17 percent over 32 trading days.
-It's a really good run, and I don't want to stand in front of it, but at some point, it's going to need to pause for more than two or three days."
+It's a really good run, and I don't want to stand in front of it but at some point, it's going to need to pause for more than two or three days," said Sohn.